Eschatologue/CM_wiki/docs/lore/life/antares.md

 Antares is home to only six surviving nations or civilizations, each inspired by different cultures from our world:

 1. **London**.
 Modeled after the British Empire at its colonial height, blending its influence as a global power with the tense atmosphere of the Cold War era.
-2. **Myrkheimr**.
+2. **Myrkheim**.
 Inspired by the Unification of Germany in 1886, classic dwarven fantasy elements, and Old Norse culture, creating a robust and resilient society.
 3. **Gallia**.
 Based on France after the Revolution, with a twist—the revolution failed, and the aristocracy solidified its control, ruling with an iron fist.
 4. **Karakorum**.
 The capital of the Mongol Empire, amalgamating cultural influences from Japan, China, and Mongolia.
 These cultures are represented as separate yet interconnected flagships within the nation.
 5. **Soterrano**.
 A combination of the Papal States and pre-19th century Italy, highlighting the influence of organized crime akin to the Sicilian Mafia, but with powerful religious organizations replacing the criminal elements.